SadeghKrmi/5G-Trace-Analyzer/README.md

 The 5G Sequence Analyzer is an open-source project to process and analyze 5G network traces.
 The initial trance files(.pcap) are originated from free5GC project.

+test_TestRegistration.pcap from free5GC is used as an sample in decoder.

 ## How to install?

 Install VirtualBox and Vagrant: